Syntax-Err0r/Syntax-Err0r.github.io/docs/Dumping_KeePass.md

 ![](assets/getsafe.png)

 Working backwards we see the String is a part of a "PwEntry".
 Continuing to work backwards you will eventually see PwEntry is essentially an array of the entries within the open Database.
-Using their same code we can effectively use KeePass as a reference and dump entries.
+Using their same code we can effectively use KeePass's code as a reference and dump entries, avoiding calling the RTLDecryptMemory API directly.
 I provide a sample code below but you will need to work on getting the proper methods/variables called.
-This then just quickly sends the information to a remote host.
+The code below then just quickly sends the information to a remote host.

 ```
     foreach (var entry in entries)